 HSU: They've both received final notices, meaning they've got to pay something or their utilities will be cut off.
 They both usually pay on time but this winter has set them back.
 Caldwell, a single mom, owes $260, more than a quarter of her monthly income.
 The man she looks after owes almost $450, well over half his Social Security check.

-CECELIA WATER: These are current charges and this is kind of what we're seeing.
+CECELIA WATERS: These are current charges and this is kind of what we're seeing.

 HSU: Cecelia Waters, director of energy and community services here, has processed these requests year after year for more than a decade.
 They come from the elderly, the disabled and families with children.

 WATERS: It's a teeter-totter.
 You sometimes have to make choices between utilities and rent.

 HSU: This year the federal government is spending more than $3 billion on energy assistance for the poor.
 Knoxville and Knox County expect to get around $3 million of that.
 And the average grant is a one-time payment of $381.
 It goes directly to the utility.
 The program is a Band-Aid of sorts but Waters says one that works.

 WATERS: It's here and it keeps a lot of families stable.

 HSU: The waiting list for energy assistance is now more than 3,000 families long.
 Waters is anticipating another chunk of federal funds soon.
 For the most pressing cases, she's turning to churches and other nonprofits, even the Knoxville Utilities Board, for help.
 Still since the middle of December, the utility has disconnected more than 3,400 customers.
 Everyone here recognizes this is a perennial problem.
 Jake Tisinger is with the city's Office of Sustainability.

 JAKE TISINGER: I don't think anybody wants to - you know, no churches out there want to keep donating just to pay utility bills.
 They want to solve a problem and they want to make sure families are staying in their homes and being able to live a normal life.